How to Find a Ticker Symbol

 When you click on the symbol, a SharpChart will be launched for Netflix.

-Find Out Where General Motors is Mentioned on the Site
+Find Where a Ticker Symbol is Mentioned on the Site

 The Create-a-Chart bar can be used for more than just launching charts.